Jungwoo-Lee-p/RL_introduction/README.md

 # RL_introduction
-DQN and DDPG for polebalancing
+DQN and DDPG for polebalancing and pendulum